The motivic anabelian geometry of local heights on abelian varieties: Unipotent Bloch--Kato theory

 where $K_0[\boldsymbol\varepsilon]^n=K_0[\varepsilon_1,\dots,\varepsilon_n]$ subject to $\varepsilon_i\varepsilon_j=0$ for all $i,j$.
 The exactness of these sequences is the content of lemma \ref{lem:seqs_of_de_Rham_reps}. \end{proof} \end{proposition}

-The rest of this section is devoted to a proof of theorem \ref{thm:bloch-kato_quotients_as_cohomotopy}.
+The remainder of this section is devoted to a proof of theorem \ref{thm:bloch-kato_quotients_as_cohomotopy}.
 We will restrict our attention to the calculation of the cohomotopy of $U(\B^\bullet_{g/e})^{G_K}$, the case of $U(\B^\bullet_{f/e})^{G_K}$ being similar (and simpler).

 In making the argument precise, it will be convenient for this section only to permit our $\Q_p$-algebras (or more accurately, their homomorphisms) to be non-unital\footnote{We follow the usual convention that ``non-unital'' means ``not necessarily unital''.} and to define, for a non-unital $\Q_p$-algebra $\B$ and unipotent group $U/\Q_p$, the group $U(\B)$ to be the kernel where $\Q_p\oplus\B$ is given the obvious algebra structure with unit $(1,0)$, and $\Q_p\oplus\B\rightarrow\Q_p$ is the natural projection.
 This is clearly functorial in $\B$ with respect to non-unital $\Q_p$-algebra homomorphisms, and extends the usual definition on unital algebras, since for a unital $\B$ there is a canonical isomorphism $\Q_p\oplus\B\cong\Q_p\times\B$.